thoughtbot/ruby-science/book/principles/open_closed_principle.md

 multiple locations to understand the full definition of a class.

-In short, monkey patching has most of the drawbacks of modifying the original class without any of the benefits of following the Open Closed Principle.
+In short, monkey patching has most of the drawbacks of modifying the original class without any of the benefits of following the [open/closed principle](#openclosed-principle).

 ### Drawbacks

-Although following this principle will make code easier to change, it may make it more difficult to understand.
+Although following the [open/closed principle](#openclosed-principle) will make code easier to change, it may make it more difficult to understand.
 This is because the gained flexibility requires introducing indirection and abstraction.
-Although each of the three strategies outlined in this chapter are more flexible than the original change, directly modifying the class is the easiest to understand.
+Although all of the three strategies outlined in this chapter are more flexible than the original change, directly modifying the class is the easiest to understand.